 If you do need to leave your baby because you are returning to work or school, a good pump will be needed.
 There are many options to choose from.
 It is important to choose one that will meet your specific needs.
 Some things to consider are cost, efficiency, how easy it is to transport and how much noise it makes.

-If you only need to pump occasionally, a hand operated pump may be the right one.
-They are small, easy to carry and use and are not very expensive (for example they may cost $20-50 in the US).
+If you only need to express occasionally, a hand operated pump may be the right one.
+They are small, easy to carry and use and are not very expensive (for example they may cost R 300 to R600 in South).
 One pump that is no longer recommended is the “bicycle horn” style manual pump.
 This pump did not work well and many mothers found it to be uncomfortable to use.

-If you will only be away a few hours a day and only need to pump once or twice, a small electric pump may be appropriate.
-The cost of these range from about $50 to $150 in the US.
-Some are double pumping styles, others will pump one breast at a time.
+If you will only be away a few hours a day and only need to express once or twice, a small electric pump may be appropriate.
+The cost of these range from about R 700 to R 2,100 in South Africa.
+Some are double pumping styles, others will express one breast at a time.
 Some of them are fairly quiet, but some are rather noisy.
 These can be plugged into the wall or use batteries.
 Some have AC adapters.

 If you will be away for 8 or more hours, a double electric pump is likely the best choice.
-These are recommended if the time you have to pump is limited and/or you will be pumping 3 or more times per day.
+These are recommended if the time you have to express is limited and/or you will be pumping 3 or more times per day.
 These pumps are automatic and they have a suck release cycle that mimics the pattern of a baby nursing.
 They can be fairly large, and come in carrying cases that resemble a large handbag.
 These cases hold all of the accessories needed.
 They are usually quiet.
-They cost between $200 – 300 in the US and are classified as single user pumps by the manufacturers.
+They cost between R 3,000 and R 4,000 in South Africa and are classified as single user pumps by the manufacturers.